-Prerequisite: Exercise Science 280, 281 and 283, each with a grade of "C" or better, or equivalent.
-Advisory: English 47A or English 48 and English 49, each with a grade of "C" or better, or equivalent, or Skill Levels/Milestones R5 and W5.
+Prerequisite: Exercise Science 280, 281, 283, each with a grade of "C" or better, or equivalent.

 Advisory: Concurrent enrollment in Exercise Science 270 with a grade of "C" or better, or equivalent.
-Limitation on Enrollment: This course is not open to students with previous credit for Physical Education 287, 288 or Exercise Science 287.
+Limitation on Enrollment: This course is not open to students with previous credit for Physical Education 287, 188, or Exercise Science 287.